ajweitz/devops-cheatsheets/linux/README.md

 ### Commonly Used Files
 - `/etc/passwd` - provides information about users
 - `/etc/shadow` - information about user password, the passwords are encrypted
+- `/proc` - process information, you will see currently running processes as folders

 ## Files and Permissions
 When you run `ll` you are going to see a list of files/directories with something like this `drwxr-xr-x` in the beggining of each line.